xaviermathew/grunt-htmlrefs/README.md

 </html>
 ```

-There 4 types of replacements: css, inlinecss, js, include and remove (it will erase the whole block).
+There 6 types of replacements: css, inlinecss, js, include, remove (it will erase the whole block), less and add.

 [grunt]: https://github.com/cowboy/grunt

 ## Release History
+* 0.4.3 2 new sections less and add, better versioning for
 * 0.4.0 Support Grunt 0.4
 * 0.2.2 BUGFIX: Multiple `remove` sections (thanks @trongthanh)
 * 0.2.0 Added support for includesu